-Designing the Urban Rail Environment to Reduce Vandalism and its Impacts on Service Reliability and Customer Experience
+Designing Urban Rail to Reduce Vandalism

 Vandalism on railways acts to deteriorate service quality as trains must be removed from service.
 It also acts to reduce the quality of passenger environments by reducing feelings of personal safety and generally deteriorates the quality of the passenger experience of rail.